 Places to Camp With Your Horse in North Dakota

-Plan your camping and horseback riding adventure with these North Dakota overnight sites.
+Bring your horse and discover North Dakota’s scenic beauty.
+Plan your next camping and horseback riding adventure with these North Dakota overnight sites.

 King's Guest Ranch is a great place to stay with or without horses.
 What makes them different is that they offer a private experience for guests away from all the tourists and hussle and bussle of town.
 Yet it is only an easy 8-mile drive to the town of Medora to visit all the tourist attractions if desired.